Ian Chandler (priest)

 Ian Nigel Chandler (born 9 November 1965) is a British retired Anglican priest.
-He was the most recent Archdeacon of Plymouth.
+From 2010 to 2018, he served as Archdeacon of Plymouth in the Diocese of Exeter.

 Chandler was educated at King's College London and ordained in 1993.
 After a curacy at All Saints' Hove he was domestic chaplain to Eric Kemp, the Bishop of Chichester, from 1996 to 2000 when he became Vicar of St Richard's Haywards Heath, a position he held until his archdeacon’s appointment.
 He retired effective 31 December 2018.